Commercial Patio Covers in BC: Built for Restaurants, Hotels & Year-Round Revenue (2026)

 When the view matters as much as the protection, glass panel covers are the answer.
 Tempered safety glass panels let natural light flood the space while keeping rain, snow, and UV out.
 These are popular with wineries, lakefront restaurants, and upscale resort terraces where an aluminum ceiling would feel closed-in.

-Glass covers cost more — typically 40-60% higher than aluminum — but the aesthetic payoff is significant for businesses where ambiance drives revenue.
-Our glass patio cover installations use tempered laminated glass rated for BC snow loads, with integrated drainage channels that keep water off your guests.
+Glass covers are a premium option, but the aesthetic payoff is significant for businesses where ambiance drives revenue.
+Our glass patio cover installations use tempered laminated glass, over-built for BC winters, with integrated drainage channels that keep water off your guests.

 |---|---|---|